renoise/tools/trunk/Documentation/HtmlGen/README.txt

 # api_concisor.php ############################################################

+// WORK IN PROGRESS, NOT YET READY...

 Reduces the API docs into a list of functions.

-// WORK IN PROGRESS, CURRENTLY NOT FUNCTIONAL...